-If you’re needing healthy baby muffins to help with constipation or increasing your baby’s fiber intake, these muffin options would be great.
 It can sometimes be difficult to find high fiber muffins that taste good but these are some reliable options.
+I like serving them as baby breakfast muffins to start the day off with fiber.

 Kid-Friendly Bran Muffins from Create Kids Club have 4.5 grams of fiber per serving.
 Customize them by adding your own toppings!
 Need a vegan option?
 Try a Virtual Vegan’s Vegan Blueberry Bran Muffins.